kevonc/kevoncheung.com/content/home.md

 I'm an educator, builder, and dad.

 These days I'm passionate about helping kids grow and learn in the AI age.
-This includes sharing what we can do as parents and reimagining education.
+This includes sharing what we can do as parents and educators.
+You can read <a href="https://publiclab.co/manifesto" target="_blank" rel="noopener noreferrer">my manifesto about the future of education here.</a>

-I've spent years in kids and adult education, so I’m channeling the experience and curiosity into this shift as AI transforms everything.

 I live in Hong Kong with my wife and two daughters.
 If you want to know more about me, check out [my About page](/about).
 I also share what I’m actively building on [my Now page](/now).